 Floor Vibration Control

 Wide column spans along with the use of high strength material (less of which would provide the needed structural integrity) tend to make modern composite floors flexible and oscillatory.
 Human activities (walking, running, dancing, etc.) and operating machines can induce high levels of vibration in such floors.
+Adding damping to the floor system, using tuned mass dampers, is a very effective way of floor vibration control.

 Mode 1 of a 12 bay floor system